MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk.md

 1. At the **DISKPART** prompt, enter `convert gpt` to convert the MBR disk to the GPT partition format.

-The diskpart process notifies you when the conversion is complete.
+The diskpart process notifies you when the conversion completes.

 ### diskpart commands

-The following table summarizes the commands used with the diskpart process.
+The following table shows a summary of the commands for the diskpart process.

 | Command | Description |
 | --- | --- |